bytedance/primus/docs/primus-quickstart.md

 Different from HDFS, Kafka solely serves as data input source in Primus ecosystem, and thus is entirely optional in production.
-Inspired by the official guide, the verification of Kafka is done by interacting with a topic created as shown below.
+Inspired by the official guide, the verification of Kafka is done by interacting with a created topic.

 ```bash
 # Obtain docker virtual interface IP address on host